After-Shock/Cloudbox-wiki/Unionfs-Cleaner.md

-the default configuration can be found at /opt/unionfs_cleaner/config.json - if you wish to receive notifications, edit that file and put in your pushover app token and pushover user token, save it and then it will restart itself, so dont worry about restarting it. notifications will be sent when uploads begin / skipped due to files being accessed / upload cancelled due to ban/interval restored after a ban sleep of 25hrs has completed).
+the default configuration can be found at /opt/unionfs_cleaner/config.json - if you wish to receive notifications, edit that file and put in your pushover app token and pushover user token, save it and then it will restart itself, so dont worry about restarting it.

 the default local content max size / check interval can be edited whenever via changing them in that configuration file and saving it causing unionfs_cleaner to reload itself.